In this free lesson, you'll learn all about online search and what it means to use searching online to your advantage.

 Being search savvy isn't just about finding information online.
 It's also about being able to save and organize the sites you've searched for so you can easily find them later.
 The simplest way to do this is to bookmark a site.
 Every web browser lets you create bookmarks (sometimes called favorites), and they also let you rename and organize your bookmarks.
 Even though it takes a second to create a bookmark, it can save you time because you won't have to search online to find it again.

 One disadvantage of traditional bookmarks is that you won't be able to access them from a different computer.
 To solve this problem, you can use a cloud-based bookmarking service, which stores your bookmarks online.
 This means you'll be able to access them from any computer or device that has an Internet connection.
 Below are a few of the most popular services:

-Generally, you shouldn't sign in to Chrome on a public computer, since it saves some of your data to the computer.
-Even after you sign out, other people may be able to access your personal data.
+Generally, you shouldn't sign in to Chrome on a public computer because it saves some of your data to the computer.
+Even after you sign out, others may be able to access your personal data.